thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

 - QA team
 - Documentation team part of Internal Systems
 - Delivery lead training in week 0
+- Teach and push GitHub use early on

 Implement recommendations from T1 Delivery leads